nuxeo/mkto-pd-sync-app/README.md

 #### Mapping

-A mapping file describes how Marketo and Pipedrive resource fields should be matched.
+A mapping file describes how Marketo and Pipedrive entity fields should be matched.

 ##### Schema
 ```